Houston Cephalohematoma Attorneys

 A cephalohematoma is a birth injury that occurs to the child’s head and causes an accumulation of blood between the skull and skin of the baby’s scalp.
 If your child has suffered this type of injury, the effects may not be serious.
 If they are, however, we are here to assist you in recovering the compensation you and your child deserve.

 Doctors and medical providers are required to treat patients according to the standard of care.
 Often cephalohematoma occurs during a difficult labor when a doctor has choices about how to proceed.
-If your doctor failed to make the appropriate choice or anticipate that something could go wrong, contact us at (888) 220-0640 for a free consultation on the potential value of your case.
+If your doctor failed to make the appropriate choice or anticipate that something could go wrong, contact our Houston cephalohematoma lawyers at (800) 220-9341 for a free consultation on the potential value of your case.

 Do I Need a Cephalohematoma Lawyer?